iannn07/S4_WP_MID_EXAM/README.md

 # LOGIN DATA
 ### Kindly import the database first in the PHPMyAdmin then run the login.
 However, I've already put the database folder inside of "resources/database" kindly import it first inside the new database namely "s4_wp_me".
+Or you can access this link "http://127.0.0.1:8000/admin/register" to create a new account.

 Username: admin@gmail.com